Paddington - Milton

 Paddington - Milton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation in the area is high, with 31.9% of residents currently enrolled in formal education.
+Educational participation is notably high in this area, with 31.9% of residents currently enrolled in formal education.
 This includes 13.2% in tertiary education, 7.1% in primary education, and 5.9% pursuing secondary education.

 Frequently Asked Questions - Education